 Of course, we continue to offer patient choice for therapy and people can continue to access therapy via online video appointments or over the telephone.

 We have published a new information leaflet (PDF, 70 KB), which can be shared with patients.
-Please feel free to share this with whoever you think would benefit.
+Please feel free to share this with people who you think would benefit.

 We have also updated our IAPT webpages.